Noorhantarek/prediagnostic_pathways_archetypes/README.md

 ### 07 — Deprivation analysis
 Examines whether pathway archetype membership varies across deprivation quintiles using descriptive distributions, chi-squared tests, standardised residuals, and ordered trend tests.

+The analysis identified a small number of distinct pre-diagnostic pathway archetypes, ranging from streamlined, low-activity routes to markedly longer and more complex ones.
+Full results, including the equity analysis by deprivation quintile, are reported in the dissertation itself.

 ## Software